Good luck to the Knox College Women's Basketball team as they begin their tournament journey to defend their ...

 Yes.
 We offer placement exams in math, second languages, and music.
 These short online exams help us ensure that you're enrolled at the level appropriate for your skills.
 Learn more about placement exams.

 Instead of two 16-week semesters, Knox has three 10-week terms.
 During each term, you will typically take three classes.

 That depends.
-You will need to take First-Year Preceptorial if you have less than one year of college credit.
+You will need to take First-Year Preceptorial if you have spent less than one year on a college campus.

-Your academic advisor will contact you in mid-July to set up a time to choose your courses for fall term and review your transfer credits.
-If you have questions about academics before your meeting in July, you can contact firstname.lastname@example.org.
+Your academic advisor will contact you to set up a time to choose your courses for the upcoming term and review your transfer credits.

 We work closely with students after they submit their new student housing preference form to place them with a roommate who best matches their preferences.
 We’ve paired transfer students together as roommates and have created transfer-student suite living arrangements as well.